 Secondly, you want to hear the advisor speak about investment planning, tax optimization, and how he/she can save you money while growing your portfolio.
 That will show the depth of knowledge and experience that an advisor has.
-It will also show the passion that the advisor has about financial planning.
+It will also show the passion that the advisor has for financial planning.

 Ultimately, you want to feel knowledgeable, empowered, and positive at the end of your meeting with a financial advisor.
 There is a high chance that you will trust a financial advisor who will give you those impressions.
 If you want to meet a trustworthy ultra-high net worth financial advisor, then schedule your free consultation.
 You’ve got nothing to lose.

-How do I find a financial advisor who is right for me?
+3. How do I find a financial advisor who is right for me?

 There are thousands of financial advisors in the US.
 So, the question then becomes “How do I find a financial advisor who is right for me?”